prashsamosa/nvim/readme.md

     ```bash
     nvim
     ```
     Lazy.nvim will automatically install all plugins on the first run.
+Ensure Treesitter parsers are installed/updated (`:TSUpdate`).

 ## 🔑 Keybinding Reference